Fakhatova/romcom/README.md

 # RomCom

 #### Description
-RomCom is a an application where users can generate random covers, titles, and taglines to make their very own book cover!
-Users can also upload their own image, text and save them if they like!
+Welcome to RomCom!
+An application where users can generate random images, titles, and taglines to make their very own book cover!
+Users can also upload their own image, text and save them to create their own collection of spicy RomComs!
 #### Visual side
 -   When the page loads, the user will see a cover with a randomly selected image, title and tagline.
    ![make own cover form](https://frontend.turing.io/projects/module-1/assets/romcom/romcom-home.png)